QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

 Exercise 8(a)
 ---------------

-This exercise is more challenging
+This exercise is more challenging.

-The root of a univariate function :math:`f(\cdot)` is an :math:`x` such that :math:`f(x) = 0`
+The root of a univariate function :math:`f(\cdot)` is an :math:`x` such that :math:`f(x) = 0`.

-One solution method to find local roots of smooth functions is called Newton's method
+One solution method to find local roots of smooth functions is called Newton's method.

 Starting with an :math:`x_0` guess, a function :math:`f(\cdot)` and the first-derivative :math:`f'(\cdot)`, the algorithm is to repeat